Indian villagers protest as army kills 15, fearing rebels

 GAUHATI, India (AP) — Angry villagers burned army vehicles in protest after more than a dozen people were killed by soldiers who mistakenly believed some of them were militants in India’s remote northeast region along the border with Myanmar, officials said Sunday.

-Nagaland state’s top elected official Neiphiu Rio ordered a probe into the killings, which occurred on Saturday, and he tweeted, “The unfortunate incident leading to the killing of civilians at Oting is highly condemnable.”
+Nagaland state’s top elected official Neiphiu Rio ordered a probe into the killings, which occurred on Saturday.
+He tweeted, “The unfortunate incident leading to the killing of civilians at Oting is highly condemnable.”

 One soldier was also killed in the clash with protesters, he said.